-Services like Northwest Registered Agent and ZenBusiness can also help with this process if they are your Registered Agent.
+Services like ZenBusiness and Northwest Registered Agent can also help with this process if they are your Registered Agent.
 They can help file certain reports – like annual reports – and send reminders for other key due dates.

 Once you have your EIN and business license/formation documents, you will be able to open a business bank account.
 And really, you should do this as soon as possible once your business is formed.